mistakia/nano-community/docs/introduction/misconceptions.md

 <img alt='Digital Money, like Nano, has an S-curve Network Effects' src='/resources/s-curve.jpg' />

-In practice, network effects resemble an <a href="https://spectrum.ieee.org/computing/networks/metcalfes-law-is-wrong" target="_blank">S-curve</a> more than n^2 or n\*log(n).
+In practice, network effects resemble an <a href="https://spectrum.ieee.org/computing/networks/metcalfes-law-is-wrong" target="_blank">S-curve</a> more than an exponential curve.
 The first 50% of merchants that accept digital cash for payment make it exponentially more useful than the second 50%.

 Therefore, the value of digital money will exponentially increase as its network effects grow until it hits an inflection point, at which point it will start to plateau and behave as a store of value.
 In other words, all digital money will start off behaving like a speculative investment before evolving into a stable store of value as its network effects and utilization mature.